TheApeMachine/youi/src/lib/docs/EVENTS.md

 # YouI Event System

-A powerful and flexible event management system that combines a global event bus with DOM event handling.
+A powerful and flexible event management system that combines a global event bus with ergonomic DOM event handling and type-safe event props.

 ## 🚀 Getting Started